nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

+> info **Hint** Nest CLI provides a generator (schematic) that automatically generates **all the boilerplate code** to help us avoid doing all of this, and make the developer experience much simpler.
+Read more about this feature [here](/recipes/crud-generator).

 > info **Hint** All decorators (e.g., `@Resolver`, `@ResolveField`, `@Args`, etc.) are exported from the `@nestjs/graphql` package.

 You can define multiple resolver classes.
 Nest will combine these at run time.
 See the [module](/graphql/resolvers#module) section below for more on code organization.